 - Prescription medications

 - Sleeping position

 - Allergies and other causes of inflammation

-Although the most likely sufferers of sleep apnea are middle-aged men and postmenopausal women, people of all ages and body sizes can develop sleep apnea.Sleep apnea sufferers often have:
+Many developmental factors, including tongue tie as a child, can affect the size and shape of your airway.
+In some cases, tongue tie release can help adults get better results from sleep apnea treatment.
+Although the most likely sufferers of sleep apnea are middle-aged men and postmenopausal women, people of all ages and body sizes can develop it.Sleep apnea sufferers often have:

 - Memory problems